tufailkarimkhan/CRUD-api-with-ref-Collection/README.md

 # How to Read Data

     * Type localhost:8000/readAll in url Bar
-    * how all Data which store inside the collection.
+    * show all Data which store inside the collection.

 # How to Update Data